Andrew-Zhiltsov/social_network_system_design/readme.md

     - landing page

-    - recommendations by locations, by rating
+    - recommendations by locations ordered by rating

   - Registered user:

-    - recommendations by locations, by rating
+    - recommendations by locations ordered by by rating
     - subscription feed
     - rate and comment post